-Aerial photography (defined as photos taken from flying objects, like airplanes) has existed since the mid-19th century.
+Aerial photography is the art of taking photos from the air.
+It can be done with a variety of aircrafts, from hot air balloons to helicopters to planes, but the most common type of aerial photography today is with drones.
+The art form has existed since the mid-19th century.
 The first aerial photos were taken from a hot air balloon in Paris in 1858.
 A couple decades later, a British meteorologist named E.D.
 Archibald invented a kite that could carry a camera, plus a small explosive device on a timer, which triggered the photo.

 Aerial photography has come a long way since then.
 Drones and airplanes have transformed the genre, making it accessible to everyday photographers.
 Although shots of landscapes from above still inspire awe, the competition is greater now than before.